getck/InspectorNetworkReachability/03-evaluate-findings.md

 ![](./images/mod3-4-instance-search.png)

-When you hover over the Finding titles we Immediately see multiple findings about Peered connections, one Low and the top three Informational findings.
+When you hover over the Finding titles we immediately see multiple findings about Peered connections, one Low and the top three Informational findings.
 Since we already looked at the SSH finding and know we need to address that, let’s look at the Informational.

 5. Expand the “Finding” Column so you can see enough of the title to see “Peered”